BMO5031/phase-1-javascript-project-mode/README.md

 License

 This project is licensed under the MIT License.

-Acknowledgments
+ACKNOWLEDGEMENTS

     WeatherAPI for providing the weather data
     Font Awesome for social media icons
     OpenWeatherMap for inspiration and weather API reference.

- link to live site : https://bmo5031.github.io/phase-1-javascript-project-mode/
+ LINK TO LIVE SITE : https://bmo5031.github.io/phase-1-javascript-project-mode/

-Certainly!
-Here's an example of a README.md file for your weather app project:

-markdown

-# Weather Mate
+# WEATHER MATE

 Weather Mate is a web application that provides current weather information for different cities.
 Users can search for a city and get details such as temperature, description, humidity, and more.

 ![Weather Mate](screenshot.png)

-## Features
+## FEATURES

 - Search for weather information by city name
 - Display current temperature, description, and humidity
 - Error handling for invalid city names or network errors
 - Responsive design for a seamless experience on different devices

-## Technologies Used
+## TECHNOLOGIES USED

 - HTML5
 - CSS3